acurteman/cryptographic/docs.md

 ### adminCommands: Dictionary

 - Client variable.
-Contains all commands that can be called by server admins, keys are commands, values are command descriptions
+Contains all commands that can be used by server admins, keys are commands, values are command descriptions.

+- Admin commands:

+    - "/announce": "Broadcast message to all users from the server"

+	- "/ban": "< alias > Bans user from the server"

+	- "/kick": "< alias > Kicks user from the server"

+	- "/shutdown": "Shuts down the game server"

+	- "/startgame": "Forces the game to start"

+	- "/stopgame": "Forces the game to stop"

 ### aliasToID: Dictionary

 - Server variable.
-Dictionary of connected users, keys are user aliases, values are network IDs
+Dictionary of connected users, keys are user aliases, values are network IDs.

 ### commandList: Dictionary

 - Client variable.
 Contains all the commands that users can use.
-Keys are the commands (with forward slashes, ex: "/help"), values are command descriptions
+Keys are the commands (with forward slashes, ex: "/help"), values are command descriptions.

 - Commands: